Abdel-Hamid ibn Badis: Return to Algeria

 In 1913, Ben Badis returned to Algeria and settled in Constantine.
 In the same city, he started teaching at al-jāmiʿ al-akhḍar (The Green mosque) in early 1914.

 In 1936, Ben Badis played a role in the founding of the "Algerian Muslim Congress" (CMA).
 This congress was disbanded the following year in the summer of 1937 and shortly after Ben Badis established and led another organization: the Association of Algerian Muslim Ulema.

 In addition to working against deviations in the correct practice of Islam, Ben Badis and his fellow members of the Association strove to save the Algerian culture from being eclipsed by French values and morals.
 Ben Badis and other Islamic scholars resisted the suppression of Algerian patriots; working as a journalist during those years he regularly denounced fascist propaganda and anti-Semitic intrigues of the French occupiers.

 Ben Badis was one of the most prominent Algerian Islamic scholars.
 With the aid of his contemporaries and associates he criticized Maraboutic practices and had a great influence in the creation of an Islamic conservative subsection of Algerian society.

 On 16 April 1940, Ben badis died after a long struggle with diabetes.
 He was buried in the presence of 8000 people, including 1000 women.

+His life was the subject of Ahmed Menour's 2019 novel For Both Their Sakes, I Lived.